Obaidul-Islam-Aontor/Obaidul-Islam-Aontor/README.md

 # 👋 Hi there!

-I’m an Electronic and Telecommunication Engineering student at Rajshahi University of Engineering and Technology (RUET).
+I’m an Electronics and Telecommunication Engineering student at Rajshahi University of Engineering and Technology (RUET), Bangladesh.

 - **Focus Areas:** Electronics and Communication System.
 - **Current Goals:** Building skills and contributing to open-source projects.